I’m currently looking for a full time personal assistant job.

 For starters feeling desperate isn’t good for your emotional or physical health.

 It also isn’t an asset in the decision-making process – as you might end up taking a job that is totally wrong for you because you were feeling desperate.

 The other thing about desperation is that it often shows on the outside.
 Looking desperate will repel you for roles or put you in situations where people can exploit your vulnerability.

-Before feelings of desperation sneak in, reach out to your support network – family, friends, a pet or social outlet can all be a great comfort.
+Before feelings of desperation sneak in, reach out to your support network – family, friends, a pet or a social outlet can all be a great comfort.

 Unfortunately, scammers try to exploit people looking for work.
 I’ve received dodgy emails from scammers who have obviously found out that I am job hunting.
 These emails can sometimes look pretty genuine, particularly when they are mixed in with all of your other job-related emails, so be careful.
 Never give your credit card information to anyone no matter what and be on the lookout for scam emails or scam job advertisements.